Itential Frequently Asked Questions

 Does Configuration Manager support detection of configuration drift, compliance validation, and auto remediation?

-Yes, compliance reports can be generated manually or scheduled, and if any configuration drift is detected remediation can occur manually or automatically using an automation workflow.
+Yes, compliance reports can be generated manually or scheduled, and if any configuration drift is detected remediation can occur manually or automatically using a workflow.

 Learn More